 - The requirements are precisely documented

 - The technologies stack is predefined, which makes it not dynamic

 - No ambiguous requirements

 - The project is short

 Iterative SDLC Model

-The Iterative SDLC model does not need the full list of requirements before the project starts.
+So, the Iterative SDLC model does not require a complete list of requirements before the project starts.
 The development process may start with the requirements to the functional part, which can be expanded later.
 The process is repetitive, allowing to make new versions of the product for every cycle.
-Every iteration (which last from two to six weeks) includes the development of a separate component of the system, and after that, this component is added to the functional developed earlier.
+Every iteration (that lasts from two to six weeks) includes the development of a separate component of the system.
+After that, this component is added to the features developed earlier.
 Speaking with math terminology, the iterative model is a realization of the sequential approximation method; that means a gradual closeness to the planned final product shape.

 ADVANTAGES DISADVANTAGES Some functions can be quickly developed at the beginning of the development lifecycle Iterative model requires more resources than the waterfall model The paralleled development can be applied Constant management is required The progress is easy measurable Issues with architecture or design may occur because not all the requirements are foreseen during the short planning stage The shorter iteration is - the easier testing and debugging stages are Bad choice for the small projects It is easier to control the risks as high-risk tasks are completed first The process is difficult to manage Problems and risks defined within one iteration can be prevented in the next sprints The risks may not be completely determined even at the final stage of the project Flexibility and readiness to the changes in the requirements Risks analysis requires involvement of the highly-qualified specialists